 But before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine you actually have a bad website.
 That's where this article comes in.
 We've outlined 9 signs of a bad website so you can diagnose your own company site.

-There are a number of signs that can indicate you have a bad website.
-They ultimately break down into two main categories:
+There are a number of factors that can play a part in the overall performance of your website.
+The signs that often indicate you have a bad website are also probably hurting your website in terms of ranking for target SEO keywords or generating leads.
+These factors ultimately break down into two main categories:

 - User experience